Particle-beam weapon

 A particle-beam weapon uses a high-energy beam of atomic or subatomic particles to damage the target by disrupting its atomic and/or molecular structure.
-A particle-beam weapon is a type of space-based directed-energy weapon, which directs focused energy toward a target using atomic scale particles.
+A particle-beam weapon is a type of directed-energy weapon, which directs focused energy toward a target using atomic scale particles.
 Some particle-beam weapons have potential practical applications, e.g. as an antiballistic missile defense or detection system.
 They have been known by several names: particle accelerator guns, ion cannons, proton beams, lightning rays, rayguns, etc.

 The concept of particle-beam weapons comes from sound scientific principles and experiments.
 One process is to simply overheat a target until it is no longer operational.
 However, after decades of research and development, particle-beam weapons remain at the research stage, and it remains to be seen if or when they will be deployed as practical, high-performance military weapons.

 Particle accelerators are a well-developed technology used in scientific research.
 They use electromagnetic fields to accelerate and direct charged particles along a predetermined path, and a magnetic lens system to focus these streams on a target.
 The cathode-ray tube in many twentieth-century televisions and computer monitors is a very simple type of particle accelerator.
 More powerful versions include synchrotrons and cyclotrons used in nuclear research.
 A particle-beam weapon is a weaponized version of this technology.
 It accelerates charged particles (in most cases electrons, positrons, protons, or ionized atoms, but very advanced versions can accelerate other particles such as mercury nuclei) to near-light speed and then directs them towards a target.
 The particles' kinetic energy is imparted to matter in the target, inducing near-instantaneous and catastrophic superheating at the surface, and when penetrating deeper, ionization effects can upset or destroy electronics.
 However, many accelerators used for high-energy nuclear physics are quite large (sometimes on the order of kilometers in length, such as the LHC), with highly constrained construction, operation, and maintenance requirements.
 If an accelerator is to be deployed in space, it has to be lightweight and robust.